 Introduction

-is part of the society.
-A hospitals are diagnos, treat and manage types of ailments and diseases.
+The healthcare industry is an integral part of the society.
+A well-equipped hospitals and personnel are required for the appropriate diagnosis, treatment and management of various types of ailments and diseases.

-The healthcare industry is divided into several areas to meet the of individuals and population at large.
-Healthcare systems are complex and there are types of hospital systems, patients and procedures.
-Theealthcare is a team effort, where ach member special role. high-quality, affordable, healthcare services is an increasingly difficult challenge.
+The healthcare industry is divided into several areas to meet the requirements of individuals and the population at large.
+Healthcare systems are complex and there are various aspects regarding the types of hospital systems, patients and procedures.
+The provision of healthcare is a team effort, where each team member is assigned a special role.
+Providing high-quality and affordable healthcare services is an increasingly difficult challenge.

-ervice has become a key strategic variable in organizational efforts to satisfy and retain customer and also attract new customers. .an opportunity to rectify the problems.
+The quality of service has become a key strategic variable in the organizational efforts to satisfy and retain the existing customers and also to attract new customers.
+However, the provision of services may not be possible at all times, resulting in customer dissatisfaction.
+In such cases, adequate remedial measures are required to regain the customers’ confidence .Dissatisfied customers may either continue with the existing healthcare providers or switch to others.
+Further, the customers who experience a service failure may complain to the healthcare service providers and render them an opportunity to rectify the problems.

-However, if choose not to complain, they may or exit.
-In order to balance the need for defectfree service and the inevitability of failure, organization must pro-active in recovery.
+However, if customers choose not to complain, then they may either continue or exit.
+In order to balance the need for a defect-free service and the inevitability of failures, the healthcare organizations must anticipate the likely areas of failures and be pro-active in the recovery process.

-A Poka-Yoke device is a mechanism that prevents mistake or defects occurring or obvious.
-Poka-Yoke is a way to help people do things right at the first .
-One cannot prevent all mistakes, but PokaYoke can make easier.
-Poka-Yoke is a concept has been used in the safety for many years.
+A Poka-Yoke device is a mechanism that either prevents mistakes or defects from occurring or makes them obvious.
+Poka-Yoke is a way to help people do things in the right way at the first instance.
+One cannot prevent all mistakes, but Poka-Yoke can make the job execution easier.
+Poka-Yoke is an old concept and has been used in the safety field for many years.

-“Poka –Yoke” is a Japanese term meaning “Mistake-Proofing”.
+“Poka-Yoke” is a Japanese term meaning “Mistake-Proofing”.
 It is a highly effective quality control mechanism, which is based on the belief that committing mistakes is a part of being human.
-A Poka-Yoke device removes or reduce the to make mistakes. can a process, reduce defect rates, decrease time and improve quality of life.
+A Poka-Yoke device removes or reduces the human tendencies to make mistakes.
+It can enable a smooth execution of a process, reduce defect rates, decrease the execution time and improve the quality of life.

-he term was initially applied in the manufacturing of Toyota Production System, examples can all sectors and aspects of human lives. dvantage of a Poka-Yoke better moral and improves atmosphere employees and managers achieved by removing “blame culture.
+Although the term Poka-Yoke was initially applied in the manufacturing unit of Toyota Production System, various examples can be observed across all sectors and aspects of human lives.
+The advantage of a Poka-Yoke device is that it instills a better moral and improves the work atmosphere between employees and managers, achieved by removing the blame culture.
 Poka-Yoke distinguishes between defects and mistakes.
 A defect is an error in a process that continues through until it reaches the customer.
-A mistake on the other hand, can be detected and corrected immediately.
-Poka –Yoke refers to technique that mistakes.
-This technique can defects out of products substantially improve quality and reliability.
-Poka-Yoke can be implemented in electrical, mechanical, procedural visual, human or any other incorrect execution .
+A mistake, on the other hand, can be detected and corrected immediately.
+Poka-Yoke refers to a technique that eliminates the probabilities of mistakes.
+This technique can eliminate defects out of the processing of products and substantially improve the quality and reliability.
+Poka-Yoke can be implemented in electrical, mechanical, procedural, visual, human or any other activity or field wherein the chances of incorrect task execution exist.
 Concept of Poka-Yoke

-Poka-yoke (poh-kah yoh-keh) was coined in Japan during the 1960s by Shigeo Shingo who was one of the industrial engineers at Toyota.
-Shigeo Shingo is also credited with creating and formalizing Zero Quality Control (Poka-Yoke techniques correct -source.
+Poka-yoke (poh-kah yoh-keh) was coined in Japan during the 1960s by Shigeo Shingo, who was one of the industrial engineers at Toyota.
+Shigeo Shingo is also credited with creating and formalizing a concept called Zero Quality Control, wherein Poka-Yoke techniques prevent the possible defects or correct the existing ones-by inspecting the source.